tugberkgoc/foundation-notes/12 Client Side JavaScript.md

 Since the JavaScript code is running in the _web browser_, we need to use the Chrome Developer Tools to see what us happening.
 Open the Chrome Developer Tools and locate the **Console** tab.
 Open the `dom/public/cs/simple_dom.js` file.

-1. In the console you will see two messages:
+1. In the console you will see three messages:
     1. The first thing is a message `window 'load' event triggered`.
     2. The second item is the `document` object.
 This contains the entire html page as a JavaScript object.
 Use the arrow to expand the object, notice this is the html web page (compare this to the contents of the `dom/html/dom.html` file).
+    3. Finally the browser window width is displayed:
+        1. Try resizing the browser window, what is displayed in the browser console?
+        2. How could you use this information to adjust the layout to suit different devices (adaptive layout)?
     3. Take a look at the `simple_dom.js` file, can you identify where these messages are coming from?
     4. The `document` object contains the `addEventListener()` function which takes two parameters:
         1. the _event_ to respond to (supplied as a string literal.